electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/a6-e-tron/interior/seats/_index.md

 ---
-title: Audi A6 e-tron seats and interior materials
+title: Audi A6 e-tron Seats and Interior Materials
 linktitle: Seats & Material
-description: Audi A6 e-tron have serveral seats options to choose from
+description: The Audi A6 e-tron offers several seat options to choose from
 weight: 1
-sectiontabs: "/models/a6-e-tron/interior/"
+sectiontabs: "/nb/models/a6-e-tron/interior/"
 ---
 <!-- markdownlint-disable MD033 -->

-The seat options are part of different interior packages that offers differt seat materials and colors.
+The seat options are part of different interior packages that offer various seat materials and colors.

-## Seat functionality
+## Seat Functionality

-### 4-way lumbar support

-4-way lumbar support is standard on Sport and Sport Plus seats
+### 4-Way Lumbar Support

-4-way lumbar support for the front seats Electrically adjustable horizontally and vertically in four directions, the lumbar support ensures a relaxed, ergonomic seating position.
+The 4-way lumbar support for the front seats is electrically adjustable horizontally and vertically in four directions, ensuring a relaxed, ergonomic seating position.
+It is standard on all seat types.

-### Electric adjustment
+### Electric Adjustment

 Electric adjustment of:

 - Seat height
 - Seat longitudinal position
 - Seat and backrest angle

-For sports seats in the front and sports seats plus in the front, additionally with manual adjustment of the thigh support.
+Standard for sports seats in the front and sports seats plus in the front, there is also manual adjustment of the thigh support.

-Note: In the A6 e-tron, only available in combination with Tech plus (PQB) or Tech pro (PQC).
+*Note: In the A6 e-tron, only available in combination with Tech plus (PQB) or Tech pro (PQC).*

 ### Seat Heating